junhaiqi/FP-Zernike/README.md

 5. Based on 'Romokage', the similarity between structures is measured.

 ## Packages && deploy
-    In order to run PGAR-Zernike, three main packages are required, that is, 'pymol', 'numpy' and 'numba'.
-For convenience, an environment file('PGAR_Zernike.yaml') is provided so that users can deploy PGAR-Zernike directly using conda, the command line is as follows: conda env create -f PGAR_Zernike.yaml
+    In order to run FP-Zernike, three main packages are required, that is, 'pymol', 'numpy' and 'numba'.
+For convenience, an environment file('FP_Zernike.yaml') is provided so that users can deploy FP-Zernike directly using conda, the command line is as follows: conda env create -f FP_Zernike.yaml
         pip install scikit-learn
     In addtion, users need to create a folder by command line as follows: mkdir tempoutput